Kyle Tucker Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the eighth-best in MLB.
+- The Rays pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.69 team ERA ranks first among all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.82).

-- The Rays allow the third-fewest home runs in baseball (109 total, one per game).
+- The Rays allow the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- In his last outing on Sunday against the Baltimore Orioles, the righty tossed five innings, giving up three earned runs while surrendering five hits.
+- His most recent appearance came out of the bullpen on Sunday when the righty threw two scoreless innings against the Baltimore Orioles while allowing only one hit.

-- The 22-year-old has a 5.17 ERA and 12 strikeouts per nine innings in 15 games this season, while allowing a batting average of .263 to his opponents.
+- The 27-year-old has a 5.11 ERA and 9.5 strikeouts per nine innings across 16 games this season, while giving up a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.